 ( One of the best books to read on starting an offshore corporation is Tax Haven Roadmap, by Richard Czerlau )

-There are two types of licensing for running an internet gambling operation.
+There are two types of licensing for running an online wagering operation.
 First and foremost is the gaming license.
-This is a government license which grants authority to the gambling establishment to take wagers and bets.
+This is a government license which grants authority to the wagering establishment to take wagers and bets.
 The second is a software license.
-This is a license from an Internet Gambling Software Provider to utilize their gambling software.
+This is a license from an Online Gambling Software Provider to utilize their wagering software.
 Further below is a list of companies that provide software.

 Also what should be looked at is the type of software.
 Generally, there are 3 types: Download Based, JAVA and Flash.
 Each have advantages and disadvantages.
 To read more about this, click HERE and HERE.